DKFZ-NGSCF/kanboard-TaskMoveColumnNotMovedPeriodByPriority/README.md

 This plugin adds a new automatic action to Kanboard.

-This action will move a task with a given priority after it hasn't been moved in a column for n days.
+This action will move a task with a given priority from column A to column B after it hasn't been moved for n days.

 ## Author